getapper/generator-g-next/README.md

 ### yo g-next:comp

-It creates a new component with a hook file [WIP]
+It creates a new component with a hook file.
+A subfolder of the components one can be selected as well.

 ### yo g-next:ajax